-Step 1: Get down into a push-up position with your legs extended back and your hands directly under your shoulders.
+- Get down into a push-up position with your legs extended back and your hands directly under your shoulders.
+Feet hip-width apart.

 2. Side Plank

-Step 1: Lie on one side with your bottom elbow on the floor.
+- Lie on one side with your bottom elbow on the floor.
 Keep your legs straight and stack your feet.
 Place your top hand on your waist.
-In a count of three, prop up your upper body on your bottom forearm.
+In a count of three, engage your core and prop up your upper body on your bottom forearm.

-Step 2: Brace your core and raise your hips until your body forms a straight line.
+- Brace your core and raise your hips until your body forms a straight line.
 Hold this position for as long as you can while breathing deeply.
 Feel the tension in your abdomen and glutes during the hold.
-Repeat on the other side.
+Repeat on the opposite side.

 Make it harder: If you want to make it harder to raise your top leg straight and hold it.

 Make it easier: Keep your bottom knee down on the floor and perform this as a knee raise.
 Keeping your top arm straight in the air can help maintain your balance.